aws-samples/amazon-bedrock-samples/docs/poc-to-prod/inference-profiles/inference-profile-basics.md

 ```

 <h3> ConverseStream test </h3>
-This cell demonstrates a test of the `converse_stream` functionality by passing in the inference profile ARN and the user messages.
+This cell demonstrates a test of the `converse_stream` functionality by passing in the application inference profile ARN and the user messages.
 The output from this interaction will showcase how the model responds to the user's input in a streaming manner, allowing for a dynamic conversational experience.
 The results of the conversation will be displayed in the console, providing insights into the model's performance and response handling.

 ```python